-Our work is multidisciplinary.
-We employ concepts and tools from the fields of materials science, chemistry, physics and electrical engineering to develop new methods to investigate and engineer functional material properties for next generation technologies.
-We focus on the thin film synthesis, structural and electronic characterization, and device application of functional oxide thin films and heterostructures.
+Our research is at the intersection of multiple disciplines, drawing on principles and methodologies from materials science, chemistry, physics, and electrical engineering.
+Our mission is to pioneer innovative approaches for comprehending and manipulating the functional properties of materials, propelling advancements in next-generation technologies.
+Our primary focus revolves around thin film synthesis, structural and electronic characterization, and the practical application of functional oxide thin films and heterostructures.

-We use a state-of-the-art deposition system that combines pulsed laser deposition (PLD) and in-situ characterization techniques along with unprecedented device design and measurement to uncover hidden or emergent (and potentially useful) phenomena in these solid-state materials systems.
+At the core of our work is a cutting-edge deposition system that integrates pulsed laser deposition (PLD) and in-situ characterization techniques.
+This, coupled with avant-garde device design and measurement strategies, enables us to uncover latent or emerging phenomena within solid-state material systems.

-We are located in the basement of the Gerstacker building located on north campus of the University of Michigan.
+Our research facility is housed in the Gerstacker building on the north campus of the University of Michigan.